wp-plugins/blip-slideshow/readme.txt

 == Changelog ==

+= 1.2.2 =
+* added shortcode [blip-version] for internal use
+* added function Blip_Slideshow::slideshow($atts) for creating a slideshow directly in a theme template
+* enabled caching on all scripts and stylesheets (with the exception of the user-customizable blip-slideshow.css)

 = 1.2.1 =
 * Release date: 2011-04-28
 * Tested in Safari 5/OS X, Firefox 3/OS X, IE 8/WinXP
-* Flickr images will load in high-resolution if a big enough width or height are passed to Blip
+* Flickr images will load in high-resolution if a big enough width or height option is passed to Blip

 = 1.2.0 =
 * Release date: 2011-04-28